dstackai/dstack/docs/docs/guides/troubleshooting.md

 If you're using the CLI on Windows, make sure to run it through WSL by following [these instructions:material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/1644#issuecomment-2321559265){:target="_blank"}.
 Native support will be available soon.

-### An on-prem fleet doesn't provision
+### An SSH fleet doesn't provision

-If you set up an on-prem fleet and it fails to provision after a long wait, first check the server logs.
+If you set up an SSH fleet and it fails to provision after a long wait, first check the server logs.
 Also, review the  `/root/.dstack/shim.log` file on each host used to create the fleet.

 ## Questions